Pope wraps up Turkey visit and heads to Beirut to try to give Lebanese hope after years of crises

 “The Holy Father is coming at a very difficult moment for Lebanon and for our region,” said Bishop George, archbishop of the Melkite Greek Catholic Archeparchy of Beirut.
 Lebanese are worried about the future, he said, and still fear a possible return to all-out war with Israel.

 “In this difficult moment, the pope’s visit is a sign of hope.
-It shows that Lebanon is not forgotten,” he told reporters ahead of the visit.
+It shows that Lebanon is not forgotten,” he told reportersbefore the visit.

 In 2019, the country’s currency and banking system collapsed and many Lebanese saw their savings evaporate.
 The financial crisis drove shortages of electricity, fuel and medicine.

-Another disaster followed in 2020, when hundreds of tons of ammonium nitrate improperly stored at the Beirut port detonated an explosion that blasted through the surrounding neighborhoods, killing 218 people, wounding thousands more and causing billions of dollars in damages.
+Another disaster followed in 2020, when hundreds of tons of ammonium nitrate improperly stored at the Beirut port detonated in an explosion that blasted through the surrounding neighborhoods, killing 218 people, wounding thousands more and causing billions of dollars in damage.

 The highlight of Leo's Lebanese visit will come on his last day, Dec.
-2, when he spends time in silent prayer at the site of the Aug.
-4, 2020 blast and meets with some of its victims.
+2, when he spends time in silent prayer at the site of the blast on Aug.
+4, 2020, and meets with some of its victims.

 Lebanese citizens were enraged by the blast, which appeared to be the result of government negligence, coming on top of the economic crisis.
 But an investigation has repeatedly stalled, and five years on, no official has been convicted.

 Another important moment will come when Leo meets with young Lebanese.
-He is expected to give them words of encouragement, amid the decades-long flight of Lebanese abroad, while also acknowledging their disillusionment over the failures of generations before them.
+He's expected to give them words of encouragement, amid the decades-long flight abroad, while also acknowledging their disillusionment over the failures of generations before them.

-After the Oct.
-7, 2023 Hamas-led attack in southern Israel sparked the war in Gaza, the Lebanese militant group Hezbollah entered into a low-level conflict with Israel that escalated into a full-fledged war in September 2024, killing more than 4,000 people and causing widespread destruction.
+After the Hamas-led attack on southern Israel on Oct.
+7, 2023, which sparked the war in Gaza, the Lebanese militant group Hezbollah entered into a low-level conflict with Israel that escalated into a full-fledged war in September 2024, killing more than 4,000 people in Lebanon and causing widespread destruction.

-Hezbollah — a primarily Shiite group — is allied with several Christian political groups in the country including the Free Patriotic Movement and Marada Movement.
+Hezbollah — a primarily Shiite group — has allied with several Christian political groups in the country, including the Free Patriotic Movement and Marada Movement.

 However, the Christian party with the largest parliamentary bloc, the Lebanese Forces, is an opponent of Hezbollah and has criticized the group for pulling the country into a war with Israel.